How Crosby, Stills and Nash Became Crosby, Stills, Nash and Young

 Looking back, Nash was completely satisfied with his band’s coming out party.
 “The Chicago gig lived up to everyone’s expectations, including ours,” he wrote.
 “We did three and a half hours: all the stuff on the first album, stuff that would later be on Deja Vu, all of Neil’s songs, some Springfield stuff.
 And we would talk.
 A lot.
 It felt great to finally put it all together and to hear the crowd’s reaction, which was beyond delirious.”

-The next day, CSNY found themselves on one of the biggest stages in music history, the Woodstock Music and Arts Festival in Bethel, New York.
+The next day, CSNY found themselves on one of the biggest stages in music history, the Woodstock Music and Arts Festival in Bethel, N.Y.

 See Crosby, Stills, Nash & Young and Other Rockers in the Top 100 Albums of the ’70s